Key Takeaways

-High Dynamic Range (HDR) is a photographic technique where multiple exposures of the same image are layered and merged together.
-With the different exposures merged together, you are able to get a wider range of tonal values, which gives you a more detailed and dramatic image.
-You can merge these different exposures together with image editing software such as Photoshop.
+- High Dynamic Range (HDR) is a technique that layers and merges multiple exposures of the same image to create a more detailed and dramatic image.
+This can be achieved using image editing software such as Photoshop.

 Method #1: Merge to HDR Pro